LU Decomposition Calculator

 To decompose (or factorize) a matrix means to write the matrix as a product of two or more matrices.
 This can significantly simplify some matrix operations because the matrices into which we decompose the original matrix have special properties, and so we can easily perform various operations on them rather than on the original matrix.
-Examples of popular matrix decompositions include the LU decomposition, which we deal with here, and the QR decomposition.
+Examples of popular matrix decompositions include the LU decomposition, which we deal with here, as well as the QR decomposition and the Cholesky decomposition.

 The LU decomposition factors a square matrix

 Lis a lower triangular matrix (all elements above the diagonal are zero); and

 Uis an upper triangular matrix (all the elements below the diagonal are zero).